Carrie Cousins

 The goal of your donation button should be to provide a seamless, frictionless user experience for your donors.

-Yes, anyone can allow people to give to them as an individual or organization.
-How your report this income for taxes is up to you.
+Yes, almost any business can allow people to give to them as an individual or organization.
+How you report this income for taxes is up to you.
 It’s also important to note that your donors cannot write off their donations for tax purposes unless you are a registered nonprofit.

 If you are a nonprofit, make sure you include your tax information on your donation pages so that your potential donors are aware.
 If not, make it just as clear that a gift through your donation form will be a personal gift, not a donation.

-To create a donation button, first you need to make sure you have the ability to collect online donations on your website.
-Here is the step-by-step process.
+To create a donation button, you need to make sure you can collect online donations on your website.
+Here is the step-by-step process:

 3. Sign up for a payment processor (such as PayPal, Stripe, Authorize.net, etc.) GiveWP supports dozens of payment gateways.